Keep your files and data safe

 Visit the Data Protection Policy web page for details of each policy.

-OneDrive for Business is authenticated to meet College's high standards for data security and resilience ensuring compliance to ISO27001, HIPAA and FISMA, US-EU Safe Harbor framework, EU Data Protection Directive model clauses.
+OneDrive for Business is one of the options for saving personal files securely.
+It is authenticated to meet College's high standards for data security and resilience ensuring compliance to ISO27001, HIPAA and FISMA, US-EU Safe Harbor framework, EU Data Protection Directive model clauses.
 Our contract with Microsoft ensures that data is only held in the EU.
 Your data can only be accessed or viewed by you as the owner of the file, or those you choose to give permissions to for collaboration and not by Microsoft or anyone else.

 Saving your data with other providers (e.g. Google, Dropbox etc.)